jdillard/murder-mystery/source/content/plotlines/bellingham-1889/plot/_index.md

 > "And so ends this tragic evening.
 While we await the proper authorities, let us reflect on how greed and deception can poison even the most civilized of gatherings."
 >
-> - **Nelson Bennett:** Will face trial for murder, but the questionable business practices may be taken into account
+> - **Railroad Baron:** Will face trial for murder, but the questionable business practices may be taken into account
-> - **James Donovan:** Recovers his loans through the Roeder estate, continues banking
+> - **The Banker:** Recovers his loans through the Roeder estate, continues banking
 > - **Lottie Roth:** As a Roeder family member, inherits part of the family enterprises and becomes a successful businesswoman
 > - **Other characters:** Brief, satisfying conclusions based on their revealed motives
 >